-A Manifold Absolute Pressure (MAP sensor) gives the engine’s computer some data with which it can calculate the density of the incoming air.
+A Manifold Absolute Pressure (MAP sensor) gives the engine’s computer data with which it can calculate the density of the incoming air.
 Calculating density is not as easy as it sounds.
 Sure, atmospheric pressure gives us some idea of the air’s weight.
 But remember, the engine is sucking in air, so it’s creating a vacuum.
 With atmospheric pressure pushing air into the engine and the pistons sucking air in, the computer really wants to know the difference between the two.
 That’s why the reading is called absolute pressure—atmospheric minus vacuum.
 MAP sensor

 When you turn the key, the computer gets a reading on a reading from the MAP sensor.
 Since the engine isn’t running, that initial reading is actually just barometric pressure.
 Then, when you start the engine, the computer gets a different reading—atmospheric minus manifold vacuum.
 Vacuum is highest with your foot off the gas.
 The engine is sucking in air, but the throttle plate is closed.
 The air for idle bypasses around the throttle plate through the idle air valve, or bypass air valve.
 As you accelerate, manifold vacuum drops.
 The MAP sensor has a diaphragm exposed to atmospheric pressure on one side and manifold vacuum on the other.
 The diaphragm is attached to a strain gauge that varies resistance and thus the voltage the computer sees.
 Some manufacturers incorporate electronics to change the varying voltage into a digital wave.